erikbrgr/conductor-es7-postgres/README.md

 ### How to run locally

-NOTE: Building of images on MacOS with M1 processors that users the Docker platform of linux/aarm64 result in broken images.
-It is therefore advised to build the server/ui images on a Linux machine.
-To run the docker-compose on your M1, it is mandatory to set `export DOCKER_DEFAULT_PLATFORM=linux/amd64` if you've built the images on Linux (so actually there is no other way effectively other than to build on Linux) on your terminal.
+NOTE: Building of images on MacOS with M1 processors (Docker platform of `linux/aarm64`) results in broken images.
+It is therefore advised to build the server/ui images on a Linux machine or by specifying that your Docker platform is `linux/amd64` - this however results in extremly long build times.
+To run the included docker-compose yamls (that the 04 scripts run) on your M1, it is mandatory to set `export DOCKER_DEFAULT_PLATFORM=linux/amd64` if you've built the images on Linux (so actually there is no other way effectively other than to build on Linux).
 Unset this envvar if you wish to continue building and consuming Docker images that are not native to your M1 MacOS.

 From the root directory: